tylertitsworth/5th-age-srd/Classes/Warlord.md

 **Target:** One nearby ally (on the ally's turn) that hits an enemy you can see with an attack this turn

-**Effect:** Add your Charisma modifier to the damage dealt by your ally (double your Charisma modifier at 5th level; triple it at 8th level).
+**Effect:** Add your Charisma modifier to the damage dealt by your ally, double your Charisma modifier at champion tier, and triple it at epic tier.
 In addition, during your next turn, you gain a +2 attack bonus with melee attacks against the enemy that your ally hit.

 #### Adventurer Feat